Swan River Press

 Swan River Press is an independent Irish publishing company dedicated to gothic, supernatural, and fantastic literature.
 It was founded in Rathmines, Dublin in October 2003 by Brian J. Showers.
 Swan River publishes contemporary fiction from around the world with an emphasis on Ireland's past and present contributions to the genre.
 They also issue the non-fiction journal The Green Book: Writings on Irish Gothic, Supernatural and Fantastic Literature, and sporadically organise the Dublin Ghost Story Festival.

+The company name comes from the subterranean waterway which flows through the neighbourhood of Rathmines in Dublin and the logo was created by Duane Spurlock from the image of the keystone on the entrance of the Rathmines Town Hall.

 History

 Swan River Press was founded in 2003, originally to print hand-sewn chapbooks and booklets for private distribution.
-In 2010 Swan River published their first hardback title The Old Knowledge & Other Strange Stories by Rosalie Parker.
-The company name comes from the subterranean waterway which flows through the neighbourhood of Rathmines in Dublin and the logo was created by Duane Spurlock from the image of the keystone on the entrance of the Rathmines town hall.
+In 2010 Swan River published their first hardback title, The Old Knowledge & Other Strange Stories by Rosalie Parker.
+The Green Book: Writings on Irish Gothic, Supernatural and Fantastic Literature commenced publication in spring of 2013.

 Publishing

 Swan River specializes in publishing high quality editions with dust jackets, printed boards, sewn binding, and head and tail bands on its hardbound books, with all booklets being hand-sewn.
 The press is financed by the sales of the books and by patrons who can sign up at various levels of support.
-Swan River Press has worked with artists such as Lorena Carrington, Brian Catling, Brian Coldrick, John Coulthart, Dave McKean, Mike Mignola, Alisdair Wood, and Jason Zerrillo to create distinctive covers and designs.
-The publisher features contemporary authors such as Mark Valentine, and Helen Grant in the Uncertainties anthology series as well as classic works by writers including Bram Stoker, J. S. Le Fanu, B. M. Croker, Thomas Leland, and George William Russell (A.E.).
+Swan River Press has worked with artists such as Lorena Carrington, Brian Coldrick, John Coulthart, Dave McKean, Mike Mignola, Alisdair Wood, and Jason Zerrillo to create distinctive covers and designs.
+The publisher features contemporary authors such as Mark Valentine, Brian Catling, and Helen Grant in the Uncertainties anthology series as well as classic works by writers including Bram Stoker, J. S. Le Fanu, B. M. Croker, Thomas Leland, and George William Russell (A.E.).
 The two sides are united by the press in William Hope Hodgson’s The House on the Borderland, which features an introduction by Alan Moore and an afterword by Iain Sinclair.